MEGUMI MASAKI || TRANSFORMATION: a celebration of human resilience,

-TRANSFORMATION presents four interactive piano + multimedia works that reimagine the piano and pianist’s artistic expression through new technologies, and transform the listener’s concert to an immersive, theatrical, and cinematic experience.
+TRANSFORMATION presents three interactive piano + multimedia works that reimagine the piano and pianist’s artistic expression through new technologies, and transform the listener’s concert to an immersive, emotional and cinematic experience.
 This program explores new models of interaction between sound, image, text and movement to augment the piano and its surrounding space as a visual as well as musical instrument.
 TRANSFORMATION hopes to engage a wide audience in impactful and transformational experiences that motivate dialogue and action.

 PIANO GAMES (2020) for piano, hand tracking and interactive video game by Keith Hamel.
 Piano Games is the third in a series of interactive works written for pianist Megumi Masaki.
 It is the first live video game controlled by the pianist and piano.
 In this work, the pianist, in addition to performing on her instrument and having sounds enhanced through digital audio processing, is also controlling a video game.
 The video game responds to the sounds of the piano and the positions of the hands on the keyboard.
 Within the game, the player is able to explore and interact with a variety of environments – some are in outer space and are hostile, and others are more colorful and evocative graphical worlds.
 At times, the pianist can make physical gestures with her hands to interact with the visual world.
 Piano Games represents a new kind of art form that merges the worlds of live music performance, interactive computer music and video games.
 The listener is transported to new worlds of beauty, fire and peace – unique and different for each performance.